Lemoncode/react-promise-tracker/readme.md

 This library implements:

 - A simple function that will allow a promise to be tracked.
-- A Hook + HOC component that will allow us wrap a loading spinner (it will be displayed when the number of tracked request are greater than zero, and hidden when not).
+- A Hook that will allow us wrap a loading spinner (it will be displayed when the number of tracked request are greater than zero, and hidden when not).

+> Note HOC version of the library has been removed in version 3.0, if you want to use it, please use a version prior to 3.0.

 # Installation